COMP6248-Reproducability-Challenge/code2seq/README.md

-# code2seq-reproducability-challenge
+# code2seq-reproducibility-challenge
-Reproducability challenge of the paper "code2seq: Generating Sequences from Structured Representations of Code" http://code2seq.org
+Reproducibility challenge of the paper "code2seq: Generating Sequences from Structured Representations of Code" http://code2seq.org